ismail-syed/NextWAVE/README.md

 ```
 The app should now be running on http://localhost:3000/

+### Configuration
-4) Configuration: You'll need to do a bit of configuring to let the application know what accounts are Admin acccounts.
+You'll need to do a bit of configuring to let the application know what accounts are Admin acccounts.
 This a quite the hack, but is only temporary.

   i) Create a user account, something simple. "user" and "password will do just fine for the username and password respectively.